Alternative TV: History

 By the end of 1978, only Perry and Burns remained from the previous line-up, although ATV used additional musicians live and in the studio.
 The band's second album, Vibing Up the Senile Man (Part One), saw the band take a more explicitly experimental direction, which alienated both the music press and audiences.
 A recording of one gig which ended in a violent stage invasion can be heard on the cassette-only release Scars on Sunday.
 A live LP was released, documenting their tour with commune-dwelling progressive band Here & Now, marking the band's further movement away from the punk/new wave scene.
 A final single "The Force Is Blind" featured Anno from Here and Now on additional vocals.

 Alternative TV soon evolved into the avant-garde project The Good Missionaries (taking the name from a track on the Vibing album), releasing one live album, Fire From Heaven, in 1979.
 Perry also joined the experimental duo The Door and the Window, releasing some EPs and a studio album, Detailed Twang.
 The following year, Perry released a solo album, Snappy Turns, before he, Burns and Fergusson briefly reformed Alternative TV along with former members of Fergusson's Cash Pussies in 1981.
-The reconstituted ATV released one album, Strange Kicks, a venture into light pop songs unlike any of their previous work, produced by Richard Mazda.
+The reconstituted ATV released one album, Strange Kicks, a venture into light pop songs unlike any of their previous work, produced by Richard Mazda, who was the in house producer of IRS Records.
 The album was indifferently received.
 A later appraisal by AllMusic panned the album, writing that the record, along with ATV's later work, "[falls] a little flat amidst the confusion and veer[s] closer to the new wave sound than most punks would dare to venture."